 The local hot spot to grab a beer and peanuts is Sonoma Springs Brewery, located about a mile west of the Plaza.
 The vibe is always casual and the beers are fresh and fun with creative & unique names.
 With twenty beers on tap, you can't go wrong.
 They even have a 'Buy a Buddy a Beer' wall to buy a pint for a friend.
 You can't get more local than that.

 After you are done exploring the Sonoma Plaza, hop on your bike, preferably with a friend, and head to Buena Vista Winery,

-Sonoma Valley's oldest winery that opened in 1857.
+Sonoma Valley's oldest winery opened in 1857.
 Walk slowly as you make your way to the winery.
 A few surprises await you.

-Be sure to take a tour of the Historic Wine Tool museum.
+Be sure to take a tour of the Historic Wine Tool Museum.
 Reservations recommended.

 18. Next stop: Gun Bun Winery for a glass of Sauvignon Blanc on the patio

 In Sonoma, we like to call this local winery, Gundlach Bundschu, by its easier to pronounce name, Gun Bun.
-Hop on your bike and ride over to Gun Bun weaving your way through the vineyards and beautiful neighborhoods and finally up the hill to Sonoma Valley's longest family owned winery.
+Hop on your bike and ride over to Gun Bun weaving your way through the vineyards and beautiful neighborhoods and finally up the hill to Sonoma Valley's longest family-owned winery.
 Grab a bottle of wine and head out to the patio tables or have a flight in the tasting room.

 19. Grab a glass of bubbly at Gloria Ferrer Caves & Vineyards on the patio overlooking the Carneros Valley